zero-g/grunt-concat-seajs/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+- 2016 9.20   -v1.0.16   -Support part of file inject to the pages & process the fetch map.
-- 2016 9.7   -v1.0.14   -Add fethc map filter ,static files do not appear to the fetch map.
+- 2016 9.7   -v1.0.15   -Add fethc map filter ,static files do not appear to the fetch map.
   eg: .jpg|.bmp|.gif|.png|.map|.css|.eot|.svg|.ttf|.woff
 - 2016 9.2   -v1.0.13   -Fix no concat file fetch error bug,and Update readme.md.
 - 2016 8.30   -v1.0.12   -Fix get filerev map bug, and add inject fetch/seajs file into pages feature.